dagbjorn/microcoffee/README.md

 ### Build the microservices
 Use Maven to build each microservice in turn.
 (Spring Boot applications only.)

+:exclamation: Just remember that your Docker VM must be running for building the Docker images successfully.

 In `microcoffee-location`, `microcoffee-order` and `microcoffee-gui`, run: